Getting started with Vue DataManager in Vue 2

 Sort

-Sorting data allows you to arrange it either in ascending or descending order based on specified criteria.
+Sorting data enables arrangement in either ascending or descending order based on specified criteria.

-This can be achieved using the sortBy method of the query class.
-This method facilitates the sorting of data based on specified fields and order.
+The sortBy method of the query class facilitates data sorting based on specified fields and order.

-The following example demonstrates how to sort data based on the EmployeeID field in ascending order using the sortBy method of query class and executeLocal method of DataManager.
+The following example demonstrates sorting data based on the EmployeeID field in ascending order using the sortBy method of the query class and executeLocal method of DataManager.

 <template>